Germany's soft-spoken Klose sets scoring record

 GOLDEN BOOT

-As well as being the World Cup record scorer Klose - who often brings his nine-year-old twin boys to train with the team at their World Cup training ground in northeastern Brazil - is also Germany's all-time leading scorer with 71 in 136 games.
+As well as being the World Cup record scorer Klose is also Germany's all-time leading scorer with 71 in 136 games.

 A trained carpenter, Klose has been hammering in goals for years.
 He spent five years as a child living in France, where his father Josef played for AJ Auxerre.